muecoin/bitcore-node-dash/README.md

 Bitcore Node MUE
 ============

-A Dash full node for building applications and services with Node.js.
+A MUE full node for building applications and services with Node.js.
 A node is extensible and can be configured to run additional services.
 At the minimum a node has an interface to [Dash Core v0.12.1.x](https://github.com/dashpay/dash/tree/v0.12.1.x) for more advanced address queries.
 Additional services can be enabled to make a node more useful such as exposing new APIs, running a block explorer and wallet service.

 ## Install